-The National Highway Traffic Safety Administration's (NHTSA) Fatality Analysis Reporting System (FARS) system contains detailed information on the fatal crashes that involved LEOs.
-These data show that more than half of the passenger vehicle crashes resulting in LEO fatalities were crashes with a motor vehicle in transport (56%), followed by crashes with fixed objects (33%); rollovers and other crash mechanisms accounted for 11% of fatal crashes [NHTSA 2011].
-Passenger vehicle crashes with LEO fatalities occurred more frequently during dark hours (8 PM to 4:59 AM), whereas the fatal crashes with LEOs on motorcycles were most common between noon and 3:59 PM.
-Adverse weather conditions were a factor in 12% of fatal LEO crashes.
-Of the LEOs killed in passenger vehicle crashes, nearly half used seat belts and nearly all wore motorcycle helmets (44% of motor vehicle occupants wore seat belts; 91% of motorcycle riders wore helmets) [NHTSA 2011].
+The National Highway Traffic Safety Administration's (NHTSA) Fatality Analysis Reporting System (FARS) contains detailed information on the fatal crashes that involved LEOs.
+FARS data for 1980-2008 reported 823 line-of-duty LEO vehicle occupant fatalities, 733 in passenger vehicles and 90 on motorcycles (NHTSA 2011).
+(It is worth noting that this NHTSA analysis did not include pedestrian fatalities of LEOs; an FBI database, Law Enforcement Officers Killed and Assaulted (LEOKA), reported 1,441 LEO deaths in motor vehicle crashes for 1980-2008.)
+During the 1980s, FARS data indicated that the first harmful event for 60% of passenger-vehicle crashes in which one or more LEOs died was a collision with a motor vehicle in transport; this decreased to 52% in the 1990s and 48% in the 2000s.
+On the other hand, collisions with fixed objects increased, accounting for 29% of fatal LEO passenger-vehicle crashes in the 1980s, 37% in the 1990s, and 41% during the 2000s [NHTSA 2011].
+Passenger vehicle crashes with LEO fatalities occurred more frequently during dark hours (8 PM to 4:59 AM), whereas fatal crashes with LEOs on motorcycles were most common between noon and 3:59 PM.
+Rain or snow was present in 12% of fatal LEO crashes.
+Forty-five percent of LEO passenger-vehicle occupants who died were using a seat belt, and 91% of motorcyclists wore helmets) [NHTSA 2011].